DiogoNeves/DataImporters/README.md

 1. import the `Dataset`,
 1. give it the sources we'd like to include and the path to our data,
 1. call `Dataset.compile`

+This will process all sources and build a final `dataset.zip` file.

 The library is flexible, but here's the simplest and most common action we perform: